Efficacy of All Day Kindergartenby Becton Loveless

 - In Montgomery County, Maryland, at-risk children who attended full day kindergarten through the county's Kindergarten Initiative made significantly better progress in language proficiency than comparable children in half day programs.

 The Importance of Play

 Still there are those who remain unconvinced about the effects of full day kindergartens and whether or not they meet the developmental needs of five year-olds.
-Comprised of early childhood educators, health care professionals and other advocates, they have concerns that free play is given short shrift in favor of lessons stressing literacy and math skills.
+Comprising of early childhood educators, health care professionals and other advocates, they have concerns that free play is given short shrift in favor of lessons stressing literacy and math skills.
 Crisis in the Kindergarten: Why Children Need Play in School, commissioned by one such group, the Alliance for Childhood pleads their case, emphasizing the need for a day that leaves time for exploration, imagination, exploration, and exercise.

 It points out that the kindergarten of today differs from that of as recently as two decades when a typical day included time set aside for art, music, stories, and practicing social skills, along with plenty of time and space for unstructured play, emphasize that in these kindergartens of yesterday, children were "learning to enjoy learning."
 It contrasts this with curriculums of today, alleging that in some of today's all day kindergartens children spend six times as much time in literacy and math instruction and taking or preparing for tests as they do in free play or choice time.